OSC/ood-documentation/develop/_sources/how-tos/debug/debug-apache.rst.txt

 If you're servicing many clients at time (more than 50) you will likely need to change the `Apache Httpd's MPM configuration`_.
-The default configuration may degrade service when Httpd has to serve many clients (I.e., when you have a lot of customers using Open OnDemand).
+The default configuration may degrade service when httpd has to serve many clients (I.e., when you have a lot of customers using Open OnDemand).

 We suggest configurations similar to this.